denis-trofimov/academic-kickstart/content/home/experience.md

   description = """
   Achivements:

-  * Developed a biometric identification software (GUI client, server, and embedded).
+  * Designed architecture and developed a bio-metric identification software (GUI client, server, and embedded).
-  * Spearheaded a team of 2 developers on this project.
+  * Hired and spearheaded two software developers on this project.
+  * Optimized identity recognition using classic image processing algorithms and CNN
-  * Conducted a technological proof test and prepared a GOST compliant report
+  * Conducted a technological proof test and prepared a NIST compliant report.

   Technology: